SumiSastri/dev-blogs/docs/data-infrastructures/part1-types-of-data-infrastructures.md

 ---
 layout: default
-title: The emergance of IaaS, PaaS, SaaS and DaaS
+title: The emergence of IaaS, PaaS, SaaS and DaaS
 parent: Data infrastructures
 nav_order: 6
 ---

-#  The emergance of IaaS, PaaS, SaaS and DaaS
+#  The emergence of IaaS, PaaS, SaaS and DaaS

 Data can be stored in all sorts of ways - external hard-drives is the simplest form of data-backup.
 You can also have locally hosted data on your computer - in files and drives.
 The challenge is scaling and security.